Exact Steps To Learn How to Sell Your House Without a REALTOR®

 Check out this article by Lawyers.com on “Seller’s Legal Obligation to Disclose Hidden House Defects”

-Also, home sellers are not required to disclose defects of which they 100% do not have any knowledge.
+Also, home sellers are not required to disclose defects of which you 100% do not have any knowledge.

 If a buyer gets a home inspection and informs you of such defects, you are now required to disclose those defects to the next buyer.